Bibliographies from the Talking Book Program

 Digital Audio book titles by Texas authors or about the history, culture, folklore, and people of the Lone Star state, produced by volunteers at the Talking Book Program Volunteer Recording Studio in Austin and at the Recording Library for the Blind and Physically Handicapped in Midland.

-Sign up for the Texas Reading Club and Texas Teens Read materials at your local public library.
+Sign up for the Texas Reading Club and Texas Teens Read at your library.
 The Talking Book Program will supply the books you need to have fun all summer long!
-Investigate what the Talking Book Program has for you this summer!
+Discover what the Talking Book Program has for you this summer!

 If you are interested in any of these subjects or titles listed here, please contact a Reader Consultant to order by phone or e-mail: 1-800-252-9605 (toll-free in Texas); 512-463-5458 (Austin area); firstname.lastname@example.org